golemfactory/golem-architecture/arch-snapshot/arch.md

 #### 1. Describe Resources using property language to create an [Offer](#offer)

+While Golem is currently used for trading computational resources, it was designed to support the exchange of any type of [resource](#resource).
+This means the Marketplace does not enforce strict standards on the goods being traded.
-The Golem design was created to support the sale of any type of computing resource.To achieve this, Golem employs a generic [property and constraints language](#discovery-and-offersdemand-matching) to describe the resources being offered.
+To enable this flexibility, Golem uses a generic [property and constraints language](#discovery-and-offersdemand-matching) to describe the resources being offered.

-The [Yagna market](#market) is agnostic to the specific properties used and can match Offers and Demands as long as they adhere to the language specification.
-However, the Yagna daemon does not interpret the semantics of the properties in the Offer, nor does its behavior depend on the negotiated Agreement.
+The Golem Node is agnostic to the specific properties used and can match Offers and Demands as long as they adhere to the [language specification](#discovery-and-offersdemand-matching).
+However, the Golem Node does not interpret the semantics of the properties in the Offer, nor does its behavior depend on the negotiated Agreement.
 It is the responsibility of the Provider Agent application to accurately interpret the semantics and implement the agreed-upon behavior between the parties.

-In this chapter, the term "resource" is used in a generic sense.
+In this chapter, the term ["resource"](#resource) is used in a generic sense.
 However, illustrating a generic example can be challenging.
 Therefore, we will focus on selling computational power in a virtual machine (VM) to provide the reader with a clearer understanding.